cstack/db_tutorial/_parts/part4.md

          continue;
 ```

 Alright, that's enough testing for now.
-Next is a very important feature: persistance!
+Next is a very important feature: persistence!
 We're going to save our database to a file and read it back out again.

 It's gonna be great.